grumpyjames/birding-almanac/blog/frampton-marsh/frampton-marsh.md

   <img
     src="sightings-board-ii.png"
     class="figure-img img-fluid rounded"
-    alt="ANnd they keep the board up to date too."/>
+    alt="And they keep the board up to date too."/>
   <figcaption class="figure-caption text-center">
     And they keep the board up to date too.
   </figcaption>